code-by-sharif/my-sre-env/README.md

 app_port: 7860
 ---

 # 🚀 Ghost in the Machine: SRE Shadow-IT Investigator

 ## 🧠 Overview
 This project implements a real-world OpenEnv environment simulating SRE (Site Reliability Engineering) incident response.

-An AI agent must:
+An AI agent interacts with the system to:
 - investigate system state
 - identify root cause
-- apply correct fix
+- apply the correct fix

-This project is designed as a reinforcement learning training environment for SRE decision-making.
-This environment simulates real incident debugging workflows used by SRE engineers in production systems.
+This environment is designed for training and evaluating decision-making agents in realistic debugging scenarios.

 ---

+## 🌍 Real-World Relevance
+This environment models real production issues commonly handled by SRE engineers:

+- Rogue processes causing high CPU usage
+- Incorrect service configurations (ports)
+- Hidden configuration overrides

+Such environments can be used to train autonomous agents for:
+- system monitoring
+- automated debugging
+- self-healing infrastructure

+---

 ## 🎯 Objective
-Restore the system to a healthy state with minimal steps and correct decisions.
+Restore the system to a healthy state using correct decisions in minimal steps.

 ---

 ## 🧱 Environment Design

 ### Observation Space
 - system_status
 - processes
 - ports